 2. Neglecting self care.

 Unkempt hair, body odor, bad breath and long/dirty fingernails are all obvious signs that an individual is not keeping up with their personal hygiene.
-Unless you are visiting regularly it may be more difficult to notice signs like not eating regularly, wight loss, not changing cloths and skipping medications.
+Unless you are visiting regularly it may be more difficult to notice signs like not eating regularly, weight loss, not changing cloths and skipping medications.
 Physical limitations, dementia, social isolation and depression are just a few of the underlying factors that may contribute to these issues.
 Identifying these warning signs and talking with your loved one about their needs or struggles can make a huge difference in their quality of life.

 3. Difficulty standing and walking or falling during everyday activities.